Australia's Trade and Investment Interests in Regional Comprehensive Economic Partnership (RCEP) Participating Countries

 Trade in Goods

 The progressive elimination of barriers to trade in goods is a key aspect of the Guiding Principles and Objectives for Negotiating the RCEP [PDF] endorsed by Leaders.
-RCEP countries currently account for almost three quarters (74.6 per cent) of Australia’s exports and 62.5 per cent of two-way trade in goods.
+In 2014, RCEP countries accounted for almost three quarters (75.4 per cent) of Australia's goods exports and 64.4 per cent of two-way trade in goods.
 Through RCEP, Australia will look to build on the market access commitments already negotiated through existing free trade agreements.
 Australia will, through RCEP, press for greater liberalisation in regional markets, particularly in the agricultural sector and enhance opportunities to integrate into regional value chains.

 Trade in Services

 RCEP will seek to remove restrictions and discriminatory measures related to trade in services.
-RCEP countries currently account for almost half (46.2 per cent) of Australia’s services exports and 38.7 per cent of two-way trade in services.
+In 2014, RCEP countries accounted for almost half (46.9 per cent) of Australia's services exports and 39.9 per cent of two-way trade in services.
 Through RCEP, Australia will seek to build on the outcomes of existing bilateral and regional agreements, and work towards greater liberalisation of services sectors throughout the region.
 Given the importance of the services sector to the Australian economy, and the key role that many services play in enabling trade, particularly trade through integrated supply chains, RCEP has considerable potential to support greater engagement of the Australian services sector in the region.

 RCEP will aim to create a more liberal and competitive regional investment environment.
-At present, RCEP countries account for 12.9 per cent of total foreign investment in Australia, valued at $280 billion in 2012, and 15.9 per cent of total Australian investment abroad, valued at $206 billion in 2012.
-Given the strength of Australia’s trade relationships in the region, these figures suggest that there is scope to deepen the investment relationship with regional countries through an expansion of investment and broadening of Australian investment across RCEP countries.
+At present, RCEP countries account for 15.2 per cent of total foreign investment in Australia, valued at $422.7 billion in 2014, and 17.5 per cent of total Australian investment abroad, valued at $335 billion in 2014.
+Given the strength of Australia's trade relationships in the region, these figures suggest that there is scope to deepen the investment relationship with regional countries through an expansion of investment and broadening of Australian investment across RCEP countries.

-Japan, New Zealand and Singapore are ranked in Australia’s top 10 source countries in terms of foreign investment stock (accounting for nearly 10 per cent of the total), and Chinese investment in Australia is expanding significantly, increasing nearly four-fold over the past five years (2007-12).
+Japan, China, Singapore and New Zealand are ranked in Australia's top 10 source countries in terms of foreign investment stock (accounting for nearly 10 per cent of the total). .
 New Zealand, Japan, Singapore and China are ranked in the top 12 destination countries for Australian investment abroad.
-However, total Australian investment stocks with RCEP countries over the past 10 years have on the whole hovered between 9 and 14 per cent for inward investment and around 14-16 per cent for outward investment.
+However, total Australian investment stocks with RCEP countries over the past 10 years have on the whole hovered between nine and 14 per cent for inward investment and around 14-16 per cent for outward investment.

-As the graphs below illustrate, Australian investment stocks have not grown in line with the increases in Australian trade flows to the region.
+As the graphs below illustrate, Australia's two-way investment relationship with RCEP countries is significantly weaker than two-way trade flows.
 Australia sees scope to broaden and deepen Australian investment in the region, and regional investment in Australia, to align more closely with the growth in our trade.

 The Guiding Principles and Objectives detail additional issues beyond goods, services and investment that RCEP negotiations will address.
-These include economic and technical cooperation (including on electronic commerce), intellectual property, competition and dispute settlement.
-Additionally, the negotiations may consider other issues covered by existing FTAs among RCEP countries throughout the course of negotiations.
+These include economic and technical cooperation, electronic commerce, intellectual property, competition and dispute settlement.
+Additionally, the negotiations may consider other issues covered by existing Free Trade Agreements among RCEP countries throughout the course of negotiations.